Quasinormal modes of a charged loop quantum black hole

-In this subsection, we proceed to study the properties of the overtones, focusing exclusively on the case of $l=0$.
+We proceed to study the properties of the overtones with $l=0$.
 Fig.\ref{fig:omegaRvsb0n1} and Fig.\ref{fig:omegaRvsb0n2} show the QNFs as functions of the quantum parameter $b_0$ for various values of $Q$, corresponding to the first two overtones (Fig.\ref{fig:omegaRvsb0n1} for $n=1$ and Fig.\ref{fig:omegaRvsb0n2} for $n=2$, respectively).
 It is evident that the quantum gravity effects trigger the outburst of overtones, resulting in noticeable changes in the QNFs compared to those of Schwarzschild or RN BHs.
-This phenomenon has been widely observed in the modified gravity theory and effective quantum gravity models \cite{Berti:2005ys,Berti:2018vdi,Fu:2022cul,Fu:2023drp,Gong:2023ghh,Moura:2021eln,Moura:2021nuh,Moura:2022gqm,Lin:2024ubg,Ghosh:2022gka,Zhang:2024nny,Konoplya:2022pbc}.
+This phenomenon has been widely observed in the modified gravity theory and effective quantum gravity models \cite{Berti:2005ys,Konoplya:2022pbc,Berti:2018vdi,Fu:2022cul,Fu:2023drp,Gong:2023ghh,Moura:2021eln,Moura:2021nuh,Moura:2022gqm,Lin:2024ubg,Ghosh:2022gka,Konoplya:2023aph,Zinhailo:2023xdz,Zhang:2024nny,Song:2024kkx,Konoplya:2024lch,Stashko:2024wuq,Dubinsky:2024nzo,Zinhailo:2024kbq}.
 Following the initial outburst of overtones, we observe an oscillatory behavior.
 This oscillation gradually becomes weak as the quantum parameter $b_0$ increases.
 This pattern has been observed in RN-BH \cite{Berti:2003zu,Jing:2008an} and other effective quantum gravity corrected BH \cite{Fu:2023drp,Gong:2023ghh,Zhang:2024nny} and is likely associate with the extremal effect.

 As expected, with increasing $n$, the overtone outburst becomes more pronounced, with smaller quantum parameters capable of triggering this outburst.
 For fixed $n$, the oscillatory behavior remains consistent across different charge parameters $Q$.
 Additionally, as $n$ increases, the oscillations become stronger.
 On the other hand, as $Q$ increases, both the strength of the overtone outburst and the oscillation become weak, suggesting that the charge does not enhance either the overtone outburst or the oscillatory behavior.